 The woman must place her weight on the ball of her foot in order to pivot as if on a fixed pin.
 But she does not pivot her whole body, she only pivots her lower body from the waist down.
 The waist is like the swivel that joins the upper body and the lower body.
 Since her torso is attached to his torso in the embrace, she needs to rotate her lower body sideways in order to move around him.
 This technique is known as dissociation.

 A typical figure using dissociation is the front ocho, in which the woman draws an S on the floor with one leg, then draws another S on the floor with the other leg.
 The two S's are overlapped in the opposite directions, so they look like the figure 8.
 To dance the 8, she first swivels her hips and make a forward step to one side of the man.
 While her weight is shifted to the acting leg, she swivels her hips again and makes another forward step in the opposite direction.
 She then swivels her hips back to face him.
-Another similar figure using this technique is the back ocho, wherein she dances the 8 backward.
+Another similar figure using this technique is the back ocho, where she dances the 8 backward.
 She first swivels her hips and make a backward step to one side of him, then swivels her hips and make another backward step to the other side of him.
 If she is able to over rotate her hips, she can move forward by doing the back ocho and move backward by doing the front ocho.
 A third example using dissociation is the molinete, a figure in which the woman revolves around the man who serves as the anchor for her rotation.
 In all these examples the woman keeps her torso attached to the man's torso and rotates only her hips side to side.
 The technique suits the flexible body of the woman and highlights her feminine beauty, as she continuously turns her hips while her torso remains parallel to his torso.

 The rolling of the chest must not be so conspicuous and abrupt as to cause discomfort.
 In most cases it is just a smooth transfer of weight from one breast to the other breast.
 She needs to make the transfer gentle, musical and comfortable.
 A novice woman who can't do dissociation either turns her whole body, causing the rupture of the embrace, or just crosses her legs without swiveling her hips, so her chest sticks to his torso and does not trundle.
 Tango is a dance in which the dancers interact and please each other with their bodies.
 An experienced woman knows how to use her body to comfort her partner, just like an experienced man knows how to display her feminine beauty (see Revealing her Beauty in Tango).
 Gear effect increases the sensual pleasure of the dance - a feature of the close-embrace tango that is missing in the open-embrace style.
 It is one of the things that make the two styles fundamentally different.